floodtags/GFDRR/README.md

 1. Outlines of the project
 2. Available branches
 3. How to get started
-4. Code an naming conventions
+4. Code and naming conventions

 ## Outlines of the project